mittinatten/freesasa/doc/doxy_main.md

 @subsection RSA Relative SASA values

 The CLI can also produce output similar to the RSA format from NACCESS using the options `--rsa` and `--rsa-file`.
-At the moment this will only give consistent results for the default configuration.
-This format includes both absolute SASA values and relative ones compared to a precalculated reference max value.
-The only significant difference between FreeSASA's RSA output and that of NACCESS (except differences in areas due to different atomic radii), is that FreeSASA will print the value "N/A" and NACCESS "-99.9" when no reference value is available, for example for nucleic acids, or for the side chain in Gly.
+This format includes both absolute SASA values (ABS) and relative ones (REL) compared to a precalculated reference max value.
+The only significant difference between FreeSASA's RSA output format and that of NACCESS (except differences in areas due to different atomic radii), is that FreeSASA will print the value "N/A" where NACCESS prints "-99.9".

     $ freesasa 3wbm.pdb --rsa --no-log
     ... (header)